Sunday, November 15, 2020

 thick with blurry waves.

-caffeine for cold-blooded veins.
+caffeine for cold-blooded veins,

-they simmer more fervent
+which simmer more fervent

 than any mammal,